vikashask/User-Product-Portal-Angular8/README.md

 > Preferred solution would have the rest api implemention using nodeJs, KOA JS/ Express JS etc. or if that is not possible it can be mocked using the axios.

-> The portal must be created using react, redux and thunk, Custom CSS / CSS framework, responsive design, and unit test cases covering all scenarios.
+> The portal must be created using Angular, Custom CSS / CSS framework, responsive design, and unit test cases covering all scenarios.

 > Use all best practices (production level code quality).